wrzasa/rbsim/README.md

 ### Programs

 Programs can be used to define the same logic used in a numebr of processes.
-Their names can be the used to define processes
+Their names can be the used to define processes.
+Behavior of programs ca be described using the same statemets that are used to describe processes.

     program :waiter do |time|